How to factory reset Windows 11 without losing files (2026)

 8. Click the Reset button.

-Once you complete the steps, the feature will reset Windows 11 using the locally available image, keeping all your files.
+Once you complete the steps, the feature will reset Windows 11 to a locally available image, preserving all your files.
 However, this process will reset all the settings to their factory defaults and remove all the apps and programs installed in the current setup.
-The time to complete the process is around 20 minutes.

-It’s important to note that you cannot keep your apps because the point of resetting Windows 11 is to fix problems that can be caused either by the operating system or applications.
+You cannot keep your apps because the point of resetting Windows 11 is to fix problems caused by the operating system or applications.

-To reset Windows 11 while keeping files using the “Cloud download” option, use these steps:
+To reset Windows 11 while keeping files using the “Cloud download” option, follow these steps:

 1. Open Settings.